-- Practice Bulletin No. 165: Prevention and Management of Obstetric Lacerations at Vaginal Delivery.
+- American College of Obstetricians and Gynecologists’ Committee on Practice Bulletins—Obstetrics.
+Practice Bulletin No. 165: Prevention and Management of Obstetric Lacerations at Vaginal Delivery.
 Obstet Gynecol 2016; 128:e1.

 - National Institute for Health and Care Excellence.
 Intrapartum care for healthy women and babies.
 NICE Guidelines [CG190], National Institute for Health and Care Excellence, 2014.